Gus MacPherson

-Angus Ian MacPherson (born 11 October 1968) is a Scottish football former player and coach.
+Angus Ian MacPherson (born 11 October 1968) is a Scottish football coach and former player.

 MacPherson's playing career saw spells at Rangers, Exeter City, Kilmarnock, Dunfermline Athletic and St Mirren.

 His management career began at his final playing club St Mirren (initially as a player-manager), who he guided to promotion in 2006.
 MacPherson has since managed Queen of the South and Queen's Park who he guided to promotion in 2016.
 He returned to St Mirren in September 2018 in an advisory role, a position he held until August 2020.
 MacPherson then had a stint as manager of Greenock Morton.

+He is currently head of football operations at St Johnstone.

 Playing career

 Rangers and loan to Exeter City

 MacPherson started his career as a youth player with Rangers, but was unable to break into the first team, spending a period on loan to English side Exeter City.

 Kilmarnock

 In 1991, he moved to Kilmarnock, where he would enjoy the most successful period of his career becoming a regular fixture in the Rugby Park first team.
 He went on to play over 350 games at Kilmarnock and also was in the side that won the Scottish Cup with a 1–0 win over Falkirk at Ibrox Stadium.